-From September 2 to 5, the students visited the midstream area of the Shinano River and conducted discharge observation exercises.
-On the 3rd, accompanied by officials from the Shinanogawa-Karyu River Office of MLIT, they visited Yasuragi Levee, which has created a lively waterside area and economic benefits, and Irifune Minato Tower and Sekibun Memorial Park to see the efforts against coastal erosion.
-Then they were given an overview of flood control measures at the Shinanogawa-Karyu River Office of MLIT.

-After that, they visited the Shinano River Ohkouzu Museum and Museum of Ohkouzu Diversion Channel (Nitoko Mieru Kan), where they learned the history of floods and countermeasures implemented in the Shinano River, and observed the new and old movable weirs to understand the roles of the Ohkouzu Diversion Channel, a key flood measure in the Shinano River.
-On the 4th, they participated in discharge observation in the Shinano River near the Shinanogawa Riverside Park in Ojiya City.
-In the afternoon, they moved to the Sagurigawa Dam, where they observed the dam body after receiving a lecture on the structure of a rockfill dam.
-On the final day, they visited Yamba Dam and Tomioka Silk Mill, a World Heritage site, in Gunma Prefecture, where they received historical and cultural explanations from local guides respectively.
+From April 18 to 19, the students visited the midstream area of the Shinano River and conducted discharge observation exercises.
+On the 18th, they were given an overview of flood control measures at the Shinanogawa-Karyu River Office of MLIT and then moved to the Ohkouzu Diversion Channel, where they learned the history of floods and countermeasures implemented in the Shinano River and observed the new and old movable weirs to understand the roles of the Ohkouzu Diversion Channel, a key flood measure in the Shinano River.
+On the 19th, they visited the Sagurigawa Dam.
+After a lecture on the structure of a rockfill dam, they observed the dam body.
+Finally, they participated in discharge observation in the Shinano River near the Shinanogawa Riverside Park in Ojiya City.